wp-plugins/grid/readme.txt

 1. Build landing pages at `Landing Pages`, `Switch into the Grid` and on next screen `save changes`

 == Frequently Asked Questions ==

+= Table already exists error when I want to activate Grid.
+Why? =

+This happens if grid was installed previously and could not be uninstalled correctly.
+You have to delete in the wp_options the option_name „grid“.
+Than try again to active Grid plugin.

 = How do I use Grid landingpages? =